deepu105/spring-io/README.md

 # Spring IO 2017
-## Build complex Spring Boot microservices architecture using JHipster
+## Build a complex Spring Boot microservices architecture using JHipster

 ### Develop and Deploy Microservices with JHipster
 > This instruction is adapted from a similar instruction written by Matt Raible [here](https://github.com/mraible/microservices-for-the-masses/blob/master/demos/jhipster-microservices/TUTORIAL.md).
-This has been updated to reflect the latest changes in JHipster and to use a different combination of micro services and entities.
-I highly recommend you check the original instruction out if you wanna try out Kubernetes deployment.
+This has been updated to reflect the latest JHipster version and to use a different combination of micro services and entities.
+I highly recommend you also check the original instruction out if you wanna try out the Kubernetes deployment.

 > Learn how to develop a microservice architecture with JHipster, Spring Boot, Angular, MySQL and MongoDB and deploy it all using Docker.